CHRONOS: A Hardware-Assisted Phase-Decoupled Framework for Secure Federated Learning in IoT: Evaluation

-\textbf{Energy Footprint.} Table~\ref{tab:energy} reports the estimated per-round active-phase energy (mJ) during the active phase, derived linearly from the active-phase aggregation latency using the Rock Pi's measured $6.5$\,W active power baseline for the small CNN on CIFAR-10.
-Because the active phase duration is shorter than the integration window of standard USB power monitors, we report energy as a derived metric strictly proportional to latency.
-We report derived energy for B1, B2, B4, and \textsc{CHRONOS} only; B3's energy footprint is omitted as it is three orders of magnitude higher and provides no additional insight.
+\textbf{Energy Footprint.} Table~\ref{tab:energy} reports the empirically integrated per-round active-phase energy (mJ), captured directly by the INA226 hardware monitor.
+We report energy for B1, B2, B4, and \textsc{CHRONOS} only; B3's energy footprint is omitted as it is three orders of magnitude higher and provides no additional insight.

-Table~\ref{tab:energy} demonstrates that \textsc{CHRONOS} reduces estimated per-round active-phase energy by $3.8\times$ compared to B2 (SecAgg).
-Because the computation and network interfaces operate under roughly constant load during these short bursts, the energy improvement is definitionally derived from the latency improvement.
-The energy gap between \textsc{CHRONOS} (774\,mJ) and B1 (plaintext, 487\,mJ) is small ($\approx$287\,mJ) and attributable solely to the TEE context-switch and RPMB flush overhead.
-These are derived values based on active-state power measurements; however, they consistently demonstrate that the phase-decoupling approach isolates the cryptographic overhead from the energy-critical training rounds.
+Table~\ref{tab:energy} demonstrates that \textsc{CHRONOS} reduces measured per-round active-phase energy by $3.9\times$ compared to B2 (SecAgg).
+Because the computation and network interfaces operate under roughly constant load during these short bursts, the energy improvement strongly correlates with the latency improvement.
+The energy gap between \textsc{CHRONOS} (576.5\,mJ) and B1 (plaintext, 318.6\,mJ) is small (257.9\,mJ) and attributable solely to the TEE context-switch and RPMB flush overhead.
+By measuring the absolute physical rail power rather than relying on analytical estimates, these results consistently demonstrate that the phase-decoupling approach successfully isolates the heavy cryptographic energy overhead from the battery-critical active training rounds.